 Zach is an active member and former board member of the Colorado Trial Lawyers Association.
 He was selected as a Super Lawyers Rising Star for five consecutive years and is rated as “Superb” on Avvo.com.
 Zach is married to his high school sweetheart, and has two wonderful children.
 He enjoys coaching his kids’ sports teams, playing basketball, surfing and playing guitar.

 Luke McFarland has lived in Colorado for most of his life.
 He attended Colorado College as a Boettcher Scholar.
 He received his degree in International Political Economy, with distinction, in 1998 – graduating Phi Beta Kappa and magna cum laude.

 He received his law degree from Harvard Law School, where he graduated cum laude in 2001.

-Mr. McFarland has been named to Colorado's "Super Lawyers" list for 2017 and 2018 (top 5% of attorneys over 40).
+Mr. McFarland has been named to Colorado's "Super Lawyers" list each year from 2017-2021 (top 5% of attorneys over 40).
 Prior to that, he had been named as one of Colorado Super Lawyers’ “Rising Stars” (top 2.5% of attorneys under 40) for seven consecutive years.
 His practice focuses on complex litigation of all types in both state and federal court.
 He has extensive experience with general contract, employment, intellectual property, class action, securities, personal injury, insurance, and partnership/control disputes.

 Luke recently completed a 5-year term on the Board of Directors of Pinnacol Assurance, having been appointed to the position by Governor Hickenlooper.
 He now sits on the Board of Directors for the Pinnacol Foundation, an affiliated non-profit that provides scholarships to the children of injured workers.